simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 regenerated, which may cause a noticeable pause with large files.
 Also there is no visual indication that this is in progress.

 `--watch` is not yet fully robust.
 It works well for normal usage, but many file changes in a short time (eg saving the file thousands of times with an editor macro) can cause problems at least on OSX.
 Symptoms include: unresponsive UI, periodic resetting of the cursor position, momentary display of parse errors, high CPU usage eventually subsiding, and possibly a small but persistent build-up of CPU usage until the program is restarted.

+Also, if you are viewing files mounted from another machine, `--watch` requires that both machine clocks are roughly in step.

 }})